quadriabiru/data-structures-and-algorithms/README.md

 Understanding the fundamentals of data structures and algorithms is crucial for efficient programming and problem-solving.
 This section provides a comprehensive overview of key concepts, techniques, and considerations in this field.

-I initially made this repository private to serve as personal notes for my DSA class; however, I got some positive feedback when I shared it with firends and study groups so I decided to tidy it up and make it an open knowledge base.
+I initially made this repository private to serve as personal notes for my DSA class; however, I got positive feedback when I shared it with study groups so I decided to tidy it up and make it public.
+If you come across this, I hope it's heplful.

 ## Algorithm Complexity: A Simple Legend